Quantum Machine-Learning for Eigenstate Filtration in Two-Dimensional Materials: Introduction

 The organization of the paper is as follows.
-In section 2 we discuss the theoretical underpinning of our algorithm with an original proof of feasibility of our cost function employed for training the network.
-In section 3 we elaborate on the geometry of the network and the details of the algorithm required for learning the desired feature with the concomitant resource requirements and implementation techniques.
-We prove an explicit lower bound on the probability of successful event on our algorithm (see section 2 Supplementary Information).
-In section 4 we discuss the application of the algorithm in simulating excited states or any arbitrary states in two important TMDCs- $\rm{MoS}_2$ and $\rm{WS}_2$ based on user defined constraints.
-We conclude in section 5 with a brief discussion of possible future extensions.
+In section \ref{Sec:Theory} we discuss the theoretical underpinning of our algorithm with an original proof of the feasibility of our cost function employed for training the network.
+In section \ref{Sec:Algo} we elaborate on the geometry of the network and the details of the algorithm required for learning the desired feature with the { associated} resource requirements and implementation techniques.
+We prove an explicit lower bound on the probability of successful { events} on our algorithm (see Section 2 Supplementary Information).
+In section \ref{Sec:results} we discuss the application of the algorithm in simulating excited states or any arbitrary states in two important TMDCs - $\rm{MoS}_2$ and $\rm{WS}_2$ based on user-defined constraints.
+We conclude in section \ref{Sec:conclusion} with a brief discussion of possible future extensions.